omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 ## Interaction Flow

 1. **Client Request**: The client sends a request to the application.
-2. **NGINX Sidecar**: The request is intercepted by the NGINX sidecar container.
+2. **NGINX Sidecar**: The request is intercepted by the NGINX proxy.
-3. **Rate Limiting**: The sidecar checks the request against the rate limiting rules defined in the YAML file.
+3. **Rate Limiting**: The proxy checks the request against the rate limiting rules defined in the YAML file.
 4. **Decision Making**:
-   - Request ip/user will be first validated against `ignoredSegments` if they match ratelimiting will be skipped.
+   - Request IP/user is first validated against ignoredSegments.
+If matched, rate limiting is skipped.
    - If the request is within the rate limit, it is proxied to the main application.
-   - If the request exceeds the rate limit, a `429 Too Many Requests` response is returned to the client.
+   - If the request exceeds the rate limit, a 429 Too Many Requests response is returned to the client.
-   - If lua script triggered an exception, request will still be proxied to main application.
+   - If the Lua script triggers an exception, the request is still proxied to the main application.
-   - Ips takes priority over users, also explicit ips takes priority over 0.0.0.0/0 CIDR range.
+   - Explicit IPs take priority over generic CIDR ranges (e.g., 0.0.0.0/0).
 5. **Main Application**: The request is processed by the main application if it passes the rate limiting check.

 ## Configuration